jshwi/docsig/docs/usage/messages/sig404-param-not-equal-to-arg.rst

     >>> docsig(string=string, no_ansi=True)
     2 in function
-        E104: return statement documented for None (return-documented-for-none)
+        SIG404: documented parameter not equal to its respective argument (param-not-equal-to-arg)
-        E110: documented parameter not equal to its respective argument (param-not-equal-to-arg) 1
+        SIG502: return statement documented for None (return-documented-for-none) 1

 .. code-block:: python